anasnadif/GenHack2024/README.md

 8. **Streamlit & FastAPI Application:** Access our system through a user-friendly app designed for efficiency and ease of use.
 9. **Data Privacy Assurance:** Opt for our local app solution to guarantee your data privacy, powered by the lightweight yet robust Zephyr-7b-beta.

-## Getting Started

-[Here, include step-by-step instructions for setup, installation, and initial use.
-Detail any prerequisites, installation commands, and execution procedures.]

 ## Technology Stack

 - **AI and Machine Learning:** GPT-4, Zephyr-7b-beta